agniji/DO_Campaigns/README.md

 ## Conclusion

-The LightGBM Classifier does not provide good results so this need to be improved using more experiments with larger and higher quakity data and by discussing key results with the marketing team.
+The LightGBM Classifier does not provide good results so this need to be improved using more experiments with larger and higher quality data and by discussing key results with the marketing team.
 The Feature Importances plot shows the created variable for Time Spent per session as the most important variable, followed by adwords_search, page, web_referral and others.

 The Regressor for LightGBM was used to predict the time spent per session, which is in turn a proxy for website engagement.
-In lieu of lack ok more granular data, like how much time is spent on specific activities in a particular page, I have decided to use time spent per session for measuring engagement.
+In lieu of lack of more granular data, like how much time is spent on specific activities in a particular page, I have decided to use time spent per session for measuring engagement.
 This particualr model is doing a good job of predicting the time spent with top features as page, adwords_search, utm_source followed by others.

+Adwords_search turns up as the most important channel, followed by web_referral.

 ## Future Work
 Budget is an important consideration for these campaigns, which is unkown.
 With more time in hand, other categorical variables can also be split into dummy variables to get a feature importance score attached to each category and necessary marketing steps can be taken accordingly.